FRRouting/frr/doc/developer/workflow.rst

 The first line should be no longer than 50 characters.
 Subsequent lines should be wrapped to 72 characters.

+The purpose of commit messages is to briefly summarize what the commit is changing.
+Therefore, the extended summary portion should be in the form of an English paragraph.
+Brief examples of program output are acceptable but if present should be short (on the order of 10 lines) and clearly demonstrate what has changed.
+The goal should be that someone with only passing familiarity with the code in question can understand what is being changed.

+Commit messages consisting entirely of program output are *unacceptable*.
+These do not describe the behavior changed.
+For example, putting VTYSH output or the result of test runs as the sole content of commit messages is unacceptable.

 You must also sign off on your commit.

 .. seealso:: :ref:`signing-off`

 Source File Header
 ------------------